 You need to give the following information when you book an inspection:

 - building consent number;

 - name and telephone number of contact person on site;

 - email address of where the site inspection result will be sent to;

 - date and time the inspection is required; and

 - type of inspection, ie plumbing, drainage, foundation, pre-slab, pre-line, etc.

-If Restricted Building Works (RBW) please provide the names of any relevant LBP’s including licence references
+If it is Restricted Building Works (RBW) please provide the names of any relevant Licensed Building Practitioners (LBP’s) including licence references

-It is your (or your builder’s) responsibility to notify Council a minimum of 24 hours before you require an inspection.
+It’s you or your builder’s responsibility to tell Council a minimum of 24 hours before you require an inspection.

 How do I know if the inspection has been passed?